DOCENTIA: Support program for the evaluation of the quality of teaching activity of university professors

 Name Profile

-José Luis Aznarte Mellado (ANECA) Academic member
+José Luis Aznarte Mellado (ANECA) Chair

 Javier Bará Temes (U. Politécnica de Cataluña) Academic member